ChuckleWacker/VBS/README.md

-# PythonProjects
+# Python Scripts

-Just some projects from class.
+Just some ideas.